Fentanyl Addiction And Treatment Options

 Fentanyl use directly affects areas of the brain that control a person’s breathing.
 The high potency of fentanyl can cause breathing to be slowed to a dangerous rate that may cause death.
 Breathing problems for those suffering from fentanyl addiction is usually one of the main factors in overdose deaths.

 Overdose deaths caused by fentanyl and other opioids have been on the rise since the 1990s.
 Overdose from fentanyl can occur by taking fentanyl alone or by mixing it with other opioids, like heroin.

 Heroin laced with synthetic fentanyl is said to be 30 to 50 times more potent than straight heroin and therefore extremely dangerous.
 Fentanyl-laced heroin is a major contributor to the current opioid crisis facing the United States.

 If a person is going through fentanyl or other opioid overdose, 9-1-1 should be contacted immediately.

 While a fentanyl overdose can be life-threatening, the deadly effects may be reversed by a drug called naloxone.

 Naloxone is only effective if it’s given in time, which is shortly after overdose symptoms occur.
 It comes as a nasal spray or injector, and many professionals are advocating a standard to make naloxone more accessible to save lives.

 Due to the potency of the drug, a person suffering from fentanyl addiction may not last long.
 Consistent use of fentanyl will likely lead to overdose and death.

-Stopping use, however, can be difficult because the person will likely be dependent on fentanyl, meaning they will experience painful withdrawal when they stop use.
+Stopping use, however, can be difficult because the person will likely be dependent on fentanyl, meaning they will experience painful withdrawal when they stop using.

 Fentanyl Addiction Withdrawal And Detox